Philippine Collegian: Early history (1910-1961)

-Articles on the emergent revolutionary movement gained ground in the 1960s, complementing the rise of the student movement against the dictatorship of then President Ferdinand Marcos.
+Nationalism and dictatorship (1961-1986)

+The Collegian at the turn of the 60s included such figures as revolutionary and Communist Party of the Philippines founder Jose Maria Sison, journalist and academic Luis Teodoro, and writer Petronilo Daroy.
+Sison had previously written a requiem published in the Collegian for assassinated Congolese Prime Minister Patrice Lumumba under a pseudonym, and together with the re-publication of Benedict Kerkvliet's Peasant War in the Philippines, led to a hearing by the House of Representatives' Committee on Anti-Filipino Activities protested by over 3,000 students and faculty.

+The Collegian took vocal stands on national issues under the presidential terms of Diosdado Macapagal and Ferdinand Marcos.
+In 1966, former Collegian editor Voltaire Garcia, along with contributor Francisco Nemenzo and University Student Council chairperson Benjamin Muego, began organizing 'teach-ins' discussing topics such as academic freedom, Maoist China, and the Vietnam War.
+The Collegian also supported the Diliman Commune in 1971, labeling it "[the] united effort of all suffering classes [to] broaden and deepen the impact of the Cultural Revolution."

 During Martial Law, the Collegian defied the media blackout by going underground.
 The publication formed the radical press together with the other student publications such as the Ang Malaya of the Philippine College of Commerce, now Polytechnic University of the Philippines and Pandayan of Ateneo de Manila University and the publications of various national democratic groups.

-By the time Martial Law as declared in 1972, the Collegian's nationalist orientation was already established.
+By the time Martial Law was declared in 1972, the Collegian's nationalist orientation was already established.
 The publication continued to operate underground, exposing realities that were vastly different from what was presented by government-controlled media.
-Subsequently, several Collegian staff, including Enrique Voltaire Garcia and Antonio Tagamolila, faced imprisonment and death.
-While the regular Collegian headed by EIC Oscar Yabes in 1973 headlined UP President Salvador P. Lopez's campus beautification project and weekly UAAP updates, the Rebel Collegian decried the 20-percent tuition hike and the dissolution of student institutions like the Office of Student Regent and the UP Student Council.
-The Rebel Collegian issues brought to the fore the students' demand for lower tuition and dorm rates, among others, while "taking up the oppressed masses cause in exposing the corruption, servility, and violence of our semi-colonial and semi-feudal society."
-Meanwhile, the regular Collegian of then EIC Oscar Yabes served as a diversionary propaganda tool with its emphasis on counter-revolutionary literary pieces, with nary a critique of the atrocities under the US-Marcos regime.
+Subsequently, several Collegian staff, including Enrique Voltaire Garcia, Antonio Tagamolila, and Jacinto Peña faced imprisonment and death.

+While the regular Collegian headed by Oscar Yabes in 1973 headlined UP President Salvador P. Lopez's campus beautification project and weekly UAAP updates, the Rebel Collegian decried the 20-percent tuition hike and the dissolution of student institutions like the Office of Student Regent and the UP Student Council.
+The Rebel Collegian issues brought to the fore the students' demand for lower tuition and dorm rates, among others, while "taking up the oppressed masses cause in exposing the corruption, servility, and violence of our semi-colonial and semi-feudal society".
+The Rebel Collegian accused Yabes of privileging the publication of literary works over material critical of the dictatorship.
 Yabes would also later come under fire due to his alleged malversation of the newspaper's funds.